xuyang-liu16/xuyang-liu16.github.io/_pages/about.md

 ## 🔥 News

+* **2025.10.24** 🤗🤗 We release [MixKV](https://arxiv.org/abs/2510.20707), a plug-and-play framework that enhances existing KV compression methods with consistent performance gains across multiple LVLMs and tasks.
 * **2025.05.27** 🙌🙌 We release a new [paper](https://arxiv.org/abs/2505.19147), pointing to **shifting AI efficiency from model-centric to data-centric compression**.
 [Project](https://github.com/xuyang-liu16/Awesome-Token-level-Model-Compression) is available!
 Our paper is honored to be the [#2 Paper of the day](https://huggingface.co/papers/2505.19147)!
 * **2025.03.11** 🎊🎊 One first author paper ([M2IST](https://arxiv.org/abs/2407.01131)) about parameter-, memory-, and time-efficient fine-tuning for referring expression comprehension has been accepted by IEEE Transactions on Circuits and Systems for Video Technology (**TCSVT**)!
 * **2025.02.22**: 🎊🎊 Two papers ([ToCa](https://arxiv.org/abs/2410.05317) and [AutoGnothi](https://arxiv.org/abs/2410.21815)) have been accepted by **ICLR 2025**!
 Congratulations to all collaborators!